 Such applause, however, can be addicting.
 The proud person ultimately will do anything to make the ovation happen and keep it going.
 But there can only be one star.
 Pride is essentially competitive.
 So anyone who threatens to steal the show becomes a mortal enemy.
 Even if he happens to be God.

 Humble persons realize that all wisdom and teaching comes from God, even if God happens to be instructing others through their mouths.
-They know that the applause ultimately is for Him, and they are glad to redirect it back to Him as Mary does when she is praised by her cousin Elizabeth (Luke 1: 42-55).
+Humble leaders realize that all authority and power come from God, who is merely exercising his sovereignty through them.
+Such people realize that the honor and applause ultimately is for God, and they are glad to redirect it back to Him as Mary does when she is praised by her cousin Elizabeth (Luke 1: 42-55).

-The posturing of the proud are nothing more than compensation for their own insecurity.
+The posturing of the proud is nothing more than compensation for their own insecurity.
 The pathetic emperor cannot see what is perfectly plain to everyone else–namely, that he has no clothes.